khushboop09/Gender-Classification/README.md

 3. Numpy

 # Motivation
-To dive into the world of Machine Learning with Python :D
+To dive into the world of Machine Learning using Python with the help of @Sirajology on YouTube :D